 - Over 30 years of experience as an attorney, including a track record of success in difficult, high stakes litigation.

 - Over 6 years’ work as a staff attorney inside Fulton County’s Family Court.

-In 2014, Georgia left her position with Fulton’s Family Court to return to private practice, concentrating on family law, estate planning, and accessibility for persons with disabilities.
+Georgia’s practice concentrates on family law and accessibility for persons with disabilities.
+In her family law practice, she proudly offers both conventional litigation and collaborative practice services to both traditional and nontraditional families.
 Georgia offers her clients not only her hard and skillful work but also an invitation to focus more on laying a foundation for a good future rather than on escalating the battle of the moment.